-The setup process will ask you for your domain and will attempt to automatically detect your RSS feed.
+The setup process will ask you for your domain and will attempt to detect your RSS feed automatically.
 In most cases, it will automatically detect.
 If it doesn’t, you’ll be asked to provide a link to your feed.

 Specify send frequency

-There’s no need to worry about blank or duplicate emails being sent if you haven’t published anything new.
+There’s no need to worry about sending blank or duplicate emails if you haven’t published anything new.
 Campaign Monitor automatically keeps track of posts that have been emailed and skips sending emails for periods that don’t have any new posts.

 Import RSS-compatible template

 The next step will request that you choose or import an RSS-compatible template.
-Unless you’ve done this before, there won’t be an existing template for you to choose.
-Click on Import your own, give the template a name (e.g. RSS Email), and then select the HTML template.
-If you have any images or other external files that are used with the template, they will need to be compressed in a Zip file.
+Unless you’ve done this before, there won’t be an existing template for you to choose from.
+Click on Import your own, give the template a name (e.g., RSS Email), and then select the HTML template.
+If you have any images or other external files that are used with the template, they will need to be compressed into a Zip file.
 Then click on the Add template button to save your template.

 Test email newsletter

 The last step is to test the email newsletter to make sure it looks the way you want.
 I had to do a lot of trial and error before I got everything looking correctly.
-It required me updating the template and importing it again.
+It required me to update the template and import it again several times.
 After I finished setting up the newsletter, I navigated to the Templates page and deleted the templates that I replaced.

 Confirmation of RSS newsletter being sent